All Episodes

 74% of businesses on TikTok say it's helped them scale by hiring more employees, boosting sales, and expanding to new locations.

-Like Arizona Taco King, who grew from a mom-and-pop taco cart to two thriving restaurants in just a year.
+Like Arizona Taco King, who grew from a mom and pop taco cart to two thriving restaurants in just a year.

 Or Coco Asante, who upgraded to a larger facility and brought on more staff, letting their handcrafted chocolates reach more customers.

-Or Dan O'Seasoning, who went from a one-man show to a team of 45, now supporting dozens of hardworking families.
+Or Dan O'Seasoning, who went from a one-man show to team of 45, now supporting dozens of hardworking families.

 With TikTok, small businesses are thriving, finding their customers, and expanding.